 Why local SEO?

 Local SEO refers to Google maps & Google My Business.
-Those companies that appear in the search are local business, typically local service businesses.
+Those companies that appear in the search are local businesses and service-based businesses.
+A local business can be anything from a plumber to a roofer, yoga studio to restaurant, pest control to martial arts.
+It covers a pretty wide spectrum of businesses.

 Research suggests that 50% of consumers visit a store or business the day of performing a local search, such as ‘dry cleaners near me’, and that 80% of consumers lose trust in local businesses if they see incorrect or inconsistent contact details or business names online, so you’ll want you keep your NAP (Name, Address, and Phone number) consistent across all your listings, not just GMB.